-- ✓ Use the multi-stakeholder and partnership approach set out in the GCR to enhance burden- and responsibility-sharing.
-Multi-stakeholder pledges involve multiple stakeholders, including refugees, that would leverage their complementary strengths to support the implementation of current or new host country policy pledges and common priorities at the country, regional, or global level, in line with the HLOM key recommendations.
-A list of current multi-stakeholder pledges can be found here.
+- ✓ Use the multi-stakeholder and partnership approach set out in the GCR to enhance burden- and responsibility-sharing either through existing or new initiatives, or through the development of new pledges.
+Multi-stakeholder pledges would ideally involve multiple stakeholders, including refugees, that would leverage their complementary strengths to support the implementation of current or new host country policy pledges and common priorities at the country, regional, or global level, in line with the HLOM key recommendations.
+A list of current multi-stakeholder pledges is under development.
 Each stakeholder contributing to a multi-stakeholder pledge will make an individual pledge submission through the GRF pledges dashboard, indicating how they will specifically contribute to the pledge. - ✓ Consult with refugees and affected communities, and consider age, gender, and other diversity6 in the design, planning, and implementation of the pledge to ensure effective responses that are appropriate, accessible, and inclusive.